AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Data processing syntax/Expression functions/String functions.md

         str_rstrip: this is string
         ```

-    -   Example 2: This example deletes the `xy` character set.
+    -   Example 2: Delete the `xy` character set.

         Raw log entry: